 The Chinese painting subject, Saikan no Sanyu designates the 3 plants, “Sho (松: pine)”, “Chiku (竹: bamboo)”, “Bai (梅: ume plum)”, as its theme, but unlike what the Japanese Shochikubai means, those plants in the picture weren’t originally the symbol of auspicious things.

 The Meaning of Japanese Shochikubai (Sho Chiku Bai)

-The painting subject “Saikan Sanyu (歳寒三友)” was introduced from China to Japan during the Japan’s Heian period (794 to 1185), when the word “Sho (松)” meaning “pine” came to symbolize a lucky thing because the plant is evergreen so that Japanese associate it with longevity.
+The painting subject “Saikan no Sanyu (歳寒三友)”, or The Three Friends of Winter, was transmitted from China to Japan during the Heian period (794 to 1185) when the word “Sho (松)” meaning “pine” came to symbolize a lucky thing, for the tree is evergreen so Japanese people associate it with longevity.

 Subsequently during the Muromachi period (1336 to 1573), the word “Chiku (竹)” meaning “bamboo” came to stand for a lucky thing, and so did “Bai (梅: ume plum)” during the Edo period (1603 to 1868), since bamboo has a vigorous vitality and the plum tree blossoms in the winter.